project-error/projecterror.dev/docs/npwd/start/Install.md

 :::

 ## Feature Related Setup
-Below is information pertaining to functionalty to enable specific features of the phone such as image uploading for the camera or report logging for discord.
+Below is information pertaining to functionality to enable specific features of the phone such as image uploading for the camera or report logging for discord.
 ### Setting up Camera Functionality
 :::caution
 Some have reported issues with uploading images.
 While this is most likely related to using a different version of [screenshot-basic](https://github.com/project-error/screenshot-basic), imgur may also be blocked in your country.
 We are currently working on alternatives.